Kids Martial Arts: The Focus of Australia’s Youth Self Defence Karate

 Sinem studied Early Childhood Education at university, which she draws upon in her teaching duties.
 She is very popular with the kids.
 Sinem has been invaluable in establishing the Tiny Tigers Kids Program at the North Ryde, Glendenning and Wentworthville locations.
 “She is a natural at teaching kids martial arts, especially the little ones.
 She is able to build instant rapport with them and keep them interested.
 In addition, her efforts in motivating her kids to try tournaments has been inspirational for all of us.
 She is the best I have ever seen at this”, said Sensei Matt.
 You can find Sensei Sinem at the martial arts tournaments in Sydney where she is always on hand to support her students.
 She is also a talented musician in her spare time.

-Daniel Jancek, 4th Degree Black Belt, along with Adem Kileci, below, is our most highly decorated martial arts tournament competitor.
+Daniel Jancek, 4th Degree Black Belt, is our most highly decorated martial arts tournament competitor.
 During the period between 2001 and 2006, he won the Kenpo Freestyle Competitor of the Year every single year.
-He also won the ISKA Competitor of the Year in 2006.
+He also won the ISKA Competitor of the Year in 2006, and has also won ISKA Coach of the Year.
 According to Sensei Matt, “I have seen a lot of competitors in my life, but he is one of the best.
 His speed, technique, intensity, and power are unmatched.
 He excelled in every single event he entered, including point sparring, full contact, forms, extreme and musical forms, self defence, the list goes on.
 I can show him a technique one time and he’ll know it so well he’ll use it against me next time we spar.
 I have to be careful what I show him”.

-Nathan Jeffrey, 2nd Dan, is running our kids martial arts schools at Epping Heights and East Granville.
+Nathan Jeffrey, 2nd Dan, is running our kids martial arts school at Epping Heights.
 Nathan, like Sinem above, is passionate about working with children.
 He is currently studying a Bachelor of Education at University.
 He has produced many excellent ideas about running classes for children and knows how to bring out their best.

 Nathan has trained with us since 1998 and has achieved specialist training in just about every area of martial arts; weapons, grappling, kata, you name it.
 He was also part of the World Cup championship sparring team.